- Evolved looks

 With the 2019 3-Series, BMW wants to remind the world that it makes the compact sport sedans that define what sport sedans actually are.
 Nevermind that its own X3 SUV is superior for carrying people, and comes eerily close to the 3-Series performance bogeys of steering and ride—the 3-Series is BMW’s franchise player.

-As it veers back more convincingly into sporty territory, we give it a 7.0 out of 10, before the EPA, the NHTSA, and the IIHS have gotten off their acronyms and delivered us some safety and fuel-economy data.
+As it veers back more convincingly into sporty territory, we give it a 7.3 out of 10, before the NHTSA has delivered its safety data.
 (Read more about how we rate cars.)

 The 2019 330i and 330xi have to wait to be joined by all the other 3ers to come: A plug-in hybrid 330e, an M340i and M340xi, the M3.